MortenTryti/StandardStockModel/README.md

 # StandardStockModel
-This is my personal hobby project, where I try to model market opinions as a foundation for evaluating stock prices, as well as implementing some tools for statistical analysis
+This is my personal hobby project, where I try to model market opinions as a foundation for evaluating stock prices, as well as implementing some tools for statistical analysis.

+While I have no formal education in financial markets and capital management they are an interest of mine, which began when I first read the book "Capital in the twenty-first century" by French economist Thomas Piketty.
+### Goals
+The current goal for this project is to develop tools and methods motivated by the hypothesis that investors and stock prices follow the market opinion of the stock.
+After all the value of any objects is only as great as what people are willing to pay for it.
+Hence, being able to model market opinions and how they might impact the stock price is an interesting endeavor.

+Another goal is to be able to generate on demand systems to try and utilize statistical and numerical methods to analyze the generated data.

+### Why develop a data-generation model when there is so much data out there already?
+The stock market is vast, and contains a lot of data.
+So why should the StandardStockModel be developed?
+There are two answers to this, the first is because I want to, I can both learn a lot from this, in the sense that I can read up on financial theory, statistics and python implementation and gain practical knowledge about it by actually implementing it.
+The second reason is that the StandardStockModel gives a playground to test out different hypotheses for how market opinions might evolve and how they might influence the stock price.

+## Current methods
+The current code is rather new and thus has a very limited number of features.
+It currently consists of two classes, which will be detailed below.

+### The MarketOpinionModel class

+### The StandardStockModel class

+## Further development

+* Implement the GARP strategy and the requirements of the strategy